Basic Soapmaking

 Simply put saponification is the name of the process which yields soap.

-During the cold process of soap making, essential oils, fragrances and colorants are added to the mixture when it has reached what is called ‘”trace'”and this is the point when saponification is sufficiently reached.
-This basically means the soap mixture has started to thicken and it is at this point that any additives can be added to the soap mixture.
+During the cold process of soapmaking, essential oils, fragrances and colorants are added to the mixture when it has reached what is called ‘”trace'”and this is the point when saponification is sufficiently reached.
+Trace means the soap mixture has started to thicken and the chemical reaction will continue to completion on its own.
+This is the earliest point where any additives should be added to the soap mixture.

 When soap is made using the hot process method, an emollient can be added as soon as the oils have saponified.
 This means the oils remain intact in the finished bar of soap.